 As suggested, investors often use bonds to control their exposure to general market risk.
 When markets are volatile, many investors will move their capital away from speculative markets (like stocks) and toward the bond market.

 When markets are stable and rallying, the equity will likely be moved out of bonds and back towards assets that offer a higher rate of return (like stocks).

 Bond Yield Terminology

 The bond market uses finance-specific terminology.
-In order to navigate this multi-trillion market with ease, it is important to understand the following terms:
+In order to navigate this multi-trillion dollar market with ease, it is important to understand the following terms:

 - Current Price: The cost to purchase a particular bond on the open market.

-- Par Value: The amount the bond will pay the holder once it has reached maturity—the standard par value for a bond is $1,000, though there are some exceptions to this general rule.
+- Par Value: The amount the bond will pay the holder once it has reached maturity—the standard par value for a bond is $1,000, though there are some exceptions to this rule.

 - Coupon Rate: The amount of income (usually paid annually) an investor can expect to receive while holding an immature bond.

 - Years to Maturity: The amount of time until the bond reaches maturity.

 - Current Yield: The annual income produced by the bond divided by the price of the bond.

 - Yield to Maturity (YTM): The total rate of return for a bond if that bond is held to maturity.

 How to Calculate a Bond’s Current Yield